kylegontjes/GeneScreener/README.md

 Config: config/config.yaml

 ## 2. Identify genes in the genome that correspond to a query/queries
-Example: Identify what genome gene's correspond to that in a operon of interest
+Example: Identify what genome genes correspond to that in an operon of interest

 Query: Set of genes